PaulZC/Iridium_9603_Beacon/LEARN.md

 - https://cdn-learn.adafruit.com/downloads/pdf/adafruit-feather-m0-adalogger.pdf

 ### What other libraries do I need?
-The main one is Mikal Hart’s Iridium SBD library.
-It was written for the Rock7 RockBLOCK, which uses the Iridium 9602 module, but it works just fine on the 9603:
+The main one is Mikal Hart’s Iridium SBD library (V2.0) written for the Rock7 RockBLOCK:
 - http://arduiniana.org/libraries/iridiumsbd/
 - https://github.com/mikalhart/IridiumSBD